-Known for being the most pet-friendly town in Oregon, Cannon Beach welcomes dogs to its beach, hiking trails and many restaurants.
+Known for being the most pet-friendly town in Oregon, Cannon Beach welcomes dogs to its beach, hiking trails, and many restaurants.
 Since there is some active wildlife around the beach area, only well-behaved pups are allowed to romp around off-leash.
-Come to this beach town in October to participate in the Dog Show On the Beach and see if your pup has what it takes to take home first prize!
+Come to this beach town in October to participate in the Dog Show On the Beach and see if your pup has what it takes to bring home first prize.

 Sandy River Delta Park, Troutdale

 Open from dawn until dusk, the Sandy River Delta Park is home to 1,400 acres of exploratory land.
 Dogs must be on-leash in the parking lot and within 100 feet of the Confluence Trail.
 Other than that, the fields, wetlands, tree-lined trails, and two rivers are available for you and your pup.
 There are other activities, such as mountain biking and horseback riding, in this park so be sure to keep a close eye on your furry friend if you adventure through what locals refer to as Thousand Acres.

 Washington dog-friendly beaches

 A beautiful beach open from 6 am to 10 pm is one of the many places you can bring your dog off-leash on the island.
 Double Bluff is a great spot to bring your furry friend with miles of oceanside walking space, especially at low tide.
 Because most of the parking options are along the road, remember to keep your dog on a leash until you get to the beach.

 On the gorgeous stretch of beaches in Ocean Shores, Washington, there is a section of beach between Tauras and Butterclam where dogs are allowed to roam free.
 Stay within that section of shore, however, because the rest of Ocean Shores requires dogs to be on a leash.
 Ocean Shores Dog Beach is open all year long and the town itself is very welcoming of visitors and their dogs.